Igalia/pflua-bench/results/wingolog.org-2/trace.md

 ---- TRACE 66 stop -> loop
 ```

 Note that the trace stops when the first port test succeeds.
+The loop
+is not tight but it's not bad either -- all the badness was hoisted
+before the loop.

 ### 67: Second port test

+Going from one trace to another seems to be terrible!

 ```
 ---- TRACE 67 start 66/21 "portrange 0-6000":32